golang/pkgsite/doc/frontend.md

 You can then run the frontend with: `go run ./cmd/frontend`

-You can also use `-local` flag to run the frontend with an in-memory datasource populated with modules loaded from your local filesystem.
-This allows you to run the frontend without setting up a database and to view documentation of local modules without requiring a proxy. `-local` accepts a GOPATH-like string containing paths of modules to load into memory.

 If you add, change or remove any inline scripts in templates, run `devtools/cmd/csphash` to update the hashes.
 Running `all.bash` will do that as well.

+### Local mode

+You can also use run the frontend locally with an in-memory datasource populated with modules loaded from your local filesystem.

+    go run ./cmd/pkgsite [-local .]

+This allows you to run the frontend without setting up a database and to view documentation of local modules without requiring a proxy. `-local` accepts a GOPATH-like string containing paths of modules to load into memory.

 ### Testing